 Melbourne is lucky enough to have two big mountains on the doorstep, famous Mt Buller and far less know Mt Stirling.
-While most head for buller, but it’s well worth putting Stirling in the foreground says Victorian backcountry ski guru Cam Walker.
+While most head for Buller, it’s well worth putting Stirling in the foreground says Victorian backcountry ski guru Cam Walker.

 If you live in Melbourne and ski or ride in resorts then you will have no doubt have done your share of trips to Mt Buller.
 One of the great aspects of the mountain is that it’s close enough for a quick weekend.
 Or even a day trip if you’re super keen, or the powder is going off.
 But you’ll also know that proximity can bring huge crowds.
 If you feel like a wilder – and less crowded – weekend, and don’t mind putting in the effort to get some turns, then put Mt Stirling on your list for this winter.